 One of the things I love about zucchini (and really, any other summer squash), is its intense versatility.
 This time of year, people begin to complain about the influx of squash and how tired of it, but how can you be weary of something that can do so many different things and do them well?

 My favorite squash application is one I learned from my friend Lucy, many years ago.
 You cube up several pounds of zucchini or yellow squash, combine it with olive oil, butter, garlic and a few herbs and cook it down until it has reduced by more than half.
 What you’re left with is a deeply flavorful, creamy spread.
 I eat it on toast, serve it at parties and smear it on homemade pizza.
 It freezes well and does an incredible job at taking a mountain of zucchini and making it feel manageable.
-Here’s an organized recipe for this spread, that I wrote up for Philly Homegrown last summer.
+Here’s an organized recipe for this spread.

 One thing I hear frequently from new picklers is how disappointed they are with the texture of their water bath processed cucumber pickles.
 And I can understand this, because I don’t always love the spongy texture that cucumbers can acquire when exposed to heat (these days, I tend to stick mainly to refrigerator pickles when it comes to preserving cucumbers).
 However, I do like the flavor of a dill pickle come January and so I’ve taken to turning to zucchini instead of the traditional cuke.
 It holds its texture better and tastes awfully nice.